Czech Wedding Traditions

 Most of the time, after the ceremony, everyone goes into a restaurant or a special hall to eat a lunch or dinner depending on what time the ceremony is held.
 Before entering the restaurant, a plate is broken in front of the door and the couple cleans it up together.
 This shows how they will cooperate in the marriage.
 Their first should be one bowl of soup that the bride and groom feed each other.
 They can only use one hand and have one large spoon or a spoon with holes.
 This shows that the couple will have to go through all the problems in their life together.

-A bride can take her bouquet and throw it into unmarried women over her left shoulder.
+A bride can take her bouquet and throw it to unmarried women over her left shoulder.
 Whoever catches it will be the next bride.
-If you have got the garter, you can throw it into unmarried men, who catches it will be the next groom.
+If you have got the garter, you can throw it to unmarried men, whoever catches it will be the next groom.
 Or it can be auctioned off.

 Czechs are well-known for their sense of humor and became part of the tradition.
 Sometimes friends carry the bride away, and the groom has to find where the bride is as soon as possible.
 Then he has to pay his friends and have his bride again to join the wedding party.